|

 Mental sculpture |

-perfect his conception.
-We are all sculptors, working at various forms,
+order to perfect his conception.
+We are all sculptors, working at various

-moulding and chiseling thought.
+forms, moulding and chiseling thought.
 What is the model before mortal mind?
-Is it
+Is

-imperfection, joy, sorrow, sin, suffering?
-Have you accepted the mortal model?
+it imperfection, joy, sorrow, sin, suffering?
+Have you accepted the mortal

+model?
 Are you reproducing it?
-Then you are haunted in your work by vicious sculptors
+Then you are haunted in your work by vicious

-and hideous forms.
-Do you not hear from all mankind of the imperfect model?
-The
+sculptors and hideous forms.
+Do you not hear from all mankind of the imperfect

-world is holding it before your gaze continually.
-The result is that you are
+model?
+The world is holding it before your gaze continually.
+The result is that

-liable to follow those lower patterns, limit your lifework, and adopt into your
+you are liable to follow those lower patterns, limit your lifework, and adopt

 |